Small Pocket Pairs in Tournaments

 Value in Early Blind Levels

-In early blind levels, small pocket pairs are not going to be used as strong starting hands.
-They do not want to get all in pre-flop and they do not play very well post-flop in the spots where they miss.
+In early blind levels, small pocket pairs aren't going to be used as strong starting hands.
+They don't want to get all in pre-flop and they don't play very well post-flop in the spots where they miss.
 The best plan of action in early levels with small pocket pairs is to look for cheap, multi-way pots where you stand a fair chance of getting paid off.
-A set is almost always going to be a hand that plays very deceptively, so you will have pots where even a limped hand is able to win an opponent's stack.
+A set is almost always going to be a hand that plays very deceptively, so you'll have pots where even a limped hand is able to win an opponent's stack.

 The early levels are one of the few points in a tournament where raises make sense with small pocket pairs.
 Though you should still be aiming to keep the pot cheap, your wealth of big blinds will allow for some pre-flop aggression.
 If a player raises ahead of you, call and see a flop, but if you are first to act, don't be afraid to get the action started with a small raise.